the-lstv/Akeno/README.md

 ![🚀 Fast](https://github.com/the-lstv/Akeno/assets/62482747/d7f3466c-c833-4fca-a57b-e93f7aca0882)
 ---

-Akeno excels in top-notch performance.
+Akeno is performance, scalability and efficiency focused.

+By default, Akeno operates in speed-first mode, where it prioritizes quick operations over memory consumption.
+You can also enable an efficiency mode where memory consumption will be lower at the cost of speed.
+Either way, Akeno is built to consume the least amount of memory possible.

+Akeno is also built to scale.
+It minimizes bandwidth consumption to the minimum and has a smart caching system.

-The entire server is started and ready in **10ms** or less on average (making it faster than most modern large servers which can even take minutes), and uses uWebSockets (a low-level, incredibly optimized C++ web server) for its HTTP and WebSocket traffic - making it **8.5x** faster than the already fast framework Fastify (according to [uWS](https://github.com/uNetworking/uWebSockets.js)).
+The entire server is started and ready in **10ms** or less on average, depending on added modules (making it faster than most modern large servers), and uses uWebSockets (a low-level, incredibly optimized C++ web server) for its HTTP and WebSocket traffic - making it **8.5x** faster than the already fast framework Fastify (according to [uWS](https://github.com/uNetworking/uWebSockets.js)).

-On top of that, Akeno has smart caching directly to memory, automatic cache header, automatic ?mtime query parametter for file changes, and much more.
+On top of that, Akeno has an automatic cache header, automatic ?mtime query parametter for file changes, and much more.

-Akeno automatically compresses all of your HTML, CSS and JS code on the fly - saving you the hassle of having to make copies or compress yourself.
+Akeno can also automatically compresses all of your HTML, CSS and JS code on the fly - saving you the hassle of having to make copies or compress yourself.<br>
-Just write the code and watch the magic happen in real time.
+Just write the code and watch the magic happen in real time.<br><br>

+Akeno is also faster than popular servers like Nginx for both static and dynamic content.<br>
+(It may possibly also be faster than LiteSpeed, but testing needs to be done in order to confirm that claim).

 <br><br>